rust-lang/rfcs/text/0000-rustfmt-stability.md

 The goal is for formatting to only ever change when a user deliberately upgrades Rustfmt.
 For a project using Rustfmt, the version of Rustfmt (and thus the exact formatting) can be controlled by some artifact which can be checked-in to version control; thus all project developers and continuous integration will have the same formatting (until Rustfmt is explicitly upgraded).

-I propose two possible solutions: versioning is handled by Rustfmt (by formatting according to the rules of previous versions), or versioning is handled by Cargo (by treating Rustfmt as a dev dependency).
+I propose handling versioning internally in Rustfmt, by formatting according to the rules of previous versions and having users opt-in to breaking changes.

 # Motivation